plone/documentation/docs/contributing/core/index.md

 First identify the names of the Plone packages you want to work on.
 If you do not know, you can open an issue in the Plone GitHub repository for [`Products.CMFPlone`](https://github.com/plone/Products.CMFPlone/issues/), and someone might identify the source within a few days.
+You can also read the conceptual guide {doc}`/conceptual-guides/package-dependencies` to get a mental model of the structure of Plone.
 You can also ask in the [Plone Community Forum](https://community.plone.org/).

 Only a few packages are in {file}`src/` by default.

 Next create a new file {file}`buildout.local.cfg`, and add the names of packages that you want to develop under the `auto-checkout` list.